The Grooming Manual

 2 - Use Face Moisturizer Daily

-Healthy, hydrated skin is far less likely to develop redness and irritation.
-Make a habit of using face moisturizer for men daily.
-It’s most effective to use it twice - after using face wash for men in the morning and again at night.
+Healthy, hydrated skin is far less likely to develop redness and irritation, so make a habit of using face moisturizer daily.
+This is one of the most important tips when thinking about skin care for black men.
+It’s most effective to use it twice - after washing your face in the morning and again at night.

 3 - Shave Less Often